-Detailed results are presented in Appendix Table 1.
-A discussion of the results is presented in Section 5.0.
+Detailed results can be found in Appendix Table 1.
+A discussion of the results is shown in Section 5.0.
 Sample calculations and field data sheets are presented in Appendices A and B. Engine operating data and supporting documentation are provided in Appendices C and D.